timescale/migration-eval/README.md

 To run the script, you will need `psql`.
 Make sure you can connect to your database with `psql` before you proceed.

-To recommend a suitable migration strategy for your database, we'll need some information about its current state.
-You can collect this information by running the following command:
+To recommend an appropriate migration strategy for your database, we need information about its current state.
+You can gather this information by running the following command during **periods of peak write activity** in your database:

 ```sh
 curl -sL https://assets.timescale.com/releases/migration/evaluate.sql | psql -t -q -v sampling_interval=60 -d "POSTGRES_URI" -f - > report.txt